 3.1 After zeroing, load the pan with the required weights in the first position (center)

-3.2 Once readout has stabilized, record the result on the MDS.
+3.2 Once the readout has stabilized, record the result on the MDS.

-3.3 Remove weights, re-zero and transfer to other position.
+3.3 Remove weights, re-zero, and transfer to another position.

 3.4 Repeat until all positions are done.